-Alt was a two-sport star in high school, as he led Cretin-Derham to a state title as a quarterback in football.
+Alt was a two-sport star in high school, as he led Cretin-Derham to a state title as a football quarterback.
 The son of former Kansas City Chiefs offensive lineman Jon Alt, he was entertaining offers to play football in college until he committed to playing hockey at the University of Minnesota.
-Like his father, Alt is a tall man but despite his height is a fluid skater who has good speed and agility.
+Like his father, Alt is a tall man, but despite his height is a fluid skater with good speed and agility.
 He is still developing in terms of tactical play and positioning but is a strong two-way player.